-- Enforcement Level 1 is initiated by the findings of a BMP deficiencies.
-The issues will be documented in the Web-based database so that the responsible party and interested parties are notified of the violation.
+- Enforcement Level 1 is initiated by the finding of BMP deficiencies.
+The responsible party is contacted and the inspector provides a verbal warning to fix the observed violation.
+The notification will also be documented in the Web-based database so that the responsible party and interested parties are aware of the violation.
 The responsible party can then notify the inspector via the Web-based database when the corrective action has been completed.
-Corrective actions are expected to be completed within 30 days.
-Photos of the corrective action should be uploaded to the web-based database within 30 days, or the agreed upon timeframe, if longer.
-The web-based database generates a date associated with each photo, which reflects the photo's upload date.
-If the finding is not corrected after the first reinspection, a Notice of Violation is issued to escalate enforcement, which may include an order to clean, test, or abate.
-Upon the second reinspection, if the finding is still not corrected the issues will be directed to Airline Relations for escalated enforcement. - Enforcement Level 2 is initiated when the noncompliant activity or violation may impact water quality, human health, or the environment (i.e., prohibited discharge).
+If the inspector determines that the violation is severe enough that a verbal warning is not sufficient, a written notice will be issued to the responsible party.
+The written notice documents the violation, the time frame for correction, and the date of follow-up inspection.
+The written notice will be provided to the responsible party and the facility/operation supervisor.
+If the violation is resolved within the time frame, the inspector will document compliance and save the inspection information in the inspection file. - Enforcement Level 2 is initiated when the noncompliant activity or violation may impact water quality, human health, or the environment (i.e. prohibited discharge).
 A written notice to clean, test, or abate, and/or a CDO is used to initiate enforcement and compliance is expected within 24 hours.
 If a CDO is issued, the recipient must cease and desist all activities that cause or contribute to illegal discharges or remove illicit connections.
 A notice and order to clean, test, and abate is a written or verbal order to perform the activities listed in the Authority's Storm Water Code.
-If the violation is not corrected Airline Relations will be notified for escalated enforcement.
-Penalties and fines may be issued if the notice to clean, test, or abate and/or the CDO are ineffective and the violation continues.
-Additionally, the Authority or tenants may be subject to a meeting with the Director of the P&EAD to discuss the reasons for failing to comply and the means of resolving the issue.
+Penalties and fines may be issued if administrative authority is ineffective and the violation continues.

 If the noncompliance resulted in a spill or discharge, the party responsible for the discharge is responsible for conducting cleanup measures appropriate to the degree of the spill or discharge, or if needed, for contacting the appropriate emergency response or cleanup contractor.
-Enforcement tools are being built into the Authority's Web-based database, whereby over-irrigation and other illicit discharges will be automatically identified as an issue for Level 2 escalated enforcement.
+Enforcement tools are being built into the Authority's web-based database, whereby over-irrigation will be automatically identified as an issue for escalated enforcement.